-If you would like to travel from Kuala Lumpur to Bangkok by train or from Bangkok to KL by train you will have to make at least one stop along the way as there is no direct train service between Kuala Lumpur and Bangkok.
+If you would like to travel from Kuala Lumpur to Bangkok by train or from Bangkok to KL by train, you will have to make at least one stop / change along the way, as there is no direct train service between Kuala Lumpur and Bangkok.

 The best way to do it is to take a break along the way and either spend the night in Penang or Hat Yai (Penang should be your first choice as it has so much more things to do and see compared to Hat Yai).

-Travelling from KL you can travel on the new high-speed ETS Train from KL Sentral railway station to Butterworth where you can then spend some time on Penang island which is just a 15 minute ferry ride away from Butterworth railway station.
+Travelling from KL you can travel on the high-speed ETS Train from KL Sentral railway station to Butterworth, where you can then spend some time on Penang island, which is just a 15 minute ferry ride away from Butterworth railway station.

-If you want to travel in the other direction from Bangkok to Kuala Lumpur by train, you will again have to decide to either first go to Hat Yai in Thailand or Butterworth in Malaysia.
+If you want to travel in the other direction from Bangkok to Kuala Lumpur by train, the most direct route is to take the Bangkok to Padang Besar train, then an ETS train from Padang Besar to KL Sentral.